rtodea/weblog/src/understanding-the-p-value.md

 Then we ask ourselves:

-> If the coin is indeed fair, what is the probability of it landing on Heads in a single toss?
+> If the coin is indeed fair (no bias towards any of the sides), what is the probability of it landing on Heads in a single toss?

 For landing on Heads, remember the probability formula: